xaedes/average_proper_rigid_transform/README.md

 # average_affine_transform_mat
 Small zero dependency C++ library to correctly average affine transformation matrices using quaternion SLERP.
-Support weighted and non-weighted average of more than two matrices/quaternion.
+Supports weighted and non-weighted average of more two or more matrices/quaternion.

 ```cpp
 int main() {